-Leeds Suicide Bereavement Service is hosted by Leeds Survivor Led Crisis service and Leeds Mind.
-We have two part time members of staff and a number of wonderful volunteers who offer their free time to support their peers.
+Leeds Suicide Bereavement Service is hosted by Leeds Mind and Leeds Survivor Led Crisis Service.
+We have five part time members of staff and a number of wonderful volunteers who offer their time to support their peers.

-Laura attended Leeds Metropolitan University and gained a First Class degree in Health and Community Care.
-She has a PGCert in Systemic Practice from the University of Leeds and alongside work is a Trainee Family Therapist.
-Laura wrote a paper for the final year of her degree, titled ‘Best Practice Postvention’ and has had a passion for postvention and bereavement care since losing her mum to suicide.
+Laura has been part of the LSBS team since its launch.
+She close to qualifying as Family Therapist.
+Laura achieved a First Class degree in Health and Community Care from Leeds Beckett University, where she wrote a paper for the final year of her degree titled ‘Best Practice Postvention’.
+She has had a passion for postvention and bereavement care since losing her mum to suicide.
 Before working at LSBS, Laura worked for St Gemma’s Hospice and was part of the teams which completed service evaluations for Women’s Health and Counselling and Leeds Survivor Led Crisis Centre.

-Surinder has been involved in LSBS since the group was volunteer led in 2013, she has progressed from group member, volunteer and now leads in our group work.
+Surinder has been involved in LSBS since the group was volunteer led in 2013, she has progressed from group member to volunteer to team member.
+Alongside working for LSBS she attends Leeds Trinity University and is studying for a degree in Family Support.
 Surinder lost her dad to suicide in 2008 and has previous experience in community work and early years.

 Christian Smith – Postvention Practitioner

 Christian started work with LSBS after accessing support from the service after experiencing a loved ones death to suicide.
 He has previously worked in mental health and crisis organisations and has a wealth of experience supporting people in emotional distress.

 Louise started working for LSBS in January 2019, she leads the facilitation and development of our peer support groups.
 She also works in Early Help with Children and Families in Leeds.
 She lost her sister in law to suicide.